Rothwell, West Yorkshire: Town centre

-The town centre has high street chains, independent shops, restaurants and bars as well as a couple of pubs.
+The town centre contains a variety of high street chains, independent shops, restaurants and bars, and pubs.

-Since 2007, the town centre has experienced major redevelopments to respect the local area's conservation status, pedestrianising and restoring the original route of Commercial Street.
+In 2007, the town centre experienced major redevelopments to respect the local area's conservation status, pedestrianising and restoring the original route of Commercial Street.

-A new bus interchange funded by the West Yorkshire combined authority, is due to be constructed in 2022 within Marsh street car park with provision of driver restrooms and infrastructure for future electric buses.
+A new bus interchange funded by the West Yorkshire combined authority, was due to be constructed in 2022 within Marsh street car park with provision of driver restrooms and infrastructure for future electric buses.
+However, as of 2024, this was paused until funding becomes available.